West Burton power stations: Generator

 The stator casing and diffuser are rigidly supported from the turbine end bearing bracket.
 Low conductivity demineralised water is circulated through the stator windings by a pump and passes through coolers and a filter before entering the inlet manifold of the winding.
 After passing through the winding the water returns to the pump through a degassing tank.
 This is basically a sudden enlargement in the pipe, which causes the water velocity to decrease and so enables any bubbles of gas to be collected in a small chamber fitted with a float-operated alarm switch.
 A header tank, which contains enough water for a complete refill of the system, is connected into the inlet pipe to the winding.
 A small demineralising plant is provided to treat the water, should the conductivity of the make-up water supply be too high.

 The main exciter is a 3,000 rpm 3-phase machine directly coupled to the main generator shaft.
 Cooling is effected by a closed air ventilation circuit with pannier mounted coolers supplied with cooling water from the condensate system.
 The exciter output is rectified by a 3-phase bridge-connected group of silicon diodes which are natural air cooled and accommodated in a bank of nine cubicles located on a platform cantilevered from the side of the foundation block.
 Mounted adjacent to the rectifiers is the main field suppression circuit-breaker which incorporates a discharge resistance and auxiliary switch to close the discharge circuit.
 A permanent magnet high frequency generator, directly coupled to the exciter shaft, acts as a pilot exciter and supplies the exciter field via a power stage magnetic amplifier which may be regulated either by manual control or by the automatic voltage regulator.
 The AVR is a continuously acting regulator including such features as VAR limiting, automatic follow-up of manual control, and protection against over fluxing or over exciting of the main generator.

 Feed system

 There are three stages of H.P. feed heating with six heater shells arranged in parallel pairs, a de-aerator and three low pressure heaters.
 Steam is bled from the main turbine H.P. exhaust to drive the main boiler feed pump turbine, which exhausts to the feed heating system to improve the overall cycle efficiency.

-The main feed pump turbine is a 15,150 hp single-cylinder impulse machine with steam conditions, at the h.p. exhaust, of 610 psia (42.06 bar) at 366 °C. The rotor has eleven stages and the steam is exhausted to the de-aerator at 52 psia.
-(3.585 bar) at 144 °C. The pump is a six-stage centrifugal unit with a capacity of 1588 t/h (3,500,000 lb/h).
+The main feed pump turbine is a 15,150 hp single-cylinder impulse machine with steam conditions, at the h.p. exhaust, of 610 psia (42.06 bar) at 366 °C. The rotor has eleven stages and the steam is exhausted to the de-aerator at 358.5 barA (52 PSIA) at 144 °C. The pump is a six-stage centrifugal unit with a capacity of 1588 tonnes/hour (3,500,000 lb/h).
 Two 50 per cent duty start-up and standby feed pumps, electrically driven, are also provided.